alexcrea/CustomAnvil/README.md

 # Custom Anvil

-**Custom Anvil** is a plugin to allow admin to customise evey aspect of the anvil's mechanics.
+**Custom Anvil** is a plugin that allows server administrators to customise every aspect of the anvil's mechanics.
 It is expected to work on 1.18 to 1.20.4 minecraft servers running spigot or paper.

 **Custom Anvil** was previously named **Unsafe Enchants+**.